 Member Access Controls restrict what areas members (a.k.a. users) are allowed to access in your online membership system.
 It’s no good having the best network and server security if you can’t stop members from accessing your private data!
 Ideally, members are only allowed to access and modify their own data.
 Membership coordinators should be able to access and manage all member data.
 Site owners are the only ones who should have complete access to the system.

 Webpage Access Controls allow you to restrict publicly viewable areas of your online membership system.
 A great example of this is a ‘members’ only area’ where members can access privileged information like committee members’ contact information or private events for the club.

 Module Access Controls are similar in effect to Webpage Access Controls but they restrict access to the various modules your online membership system may use.
-An example of this is you may publish a blog, event, or sell merchandise.
+An example of this is that you may publish a blog, an event, or sell merchandise.
 Each of these modules’ access should be restricted to only those who need access to perform the required task.

 Password and Authentication Requirements enforce how passwords are stored and used throughout the system.
 A great system will use one-way password encryption to ensure if there is a breach and passwords are stolen they cannot be unencrypted.

 A second awesome technology is the use of Two-Factor Authentication a.k.a.
 2FA.
 This adds another layer to user security as two means of authenticating are required.
 For example, when a user logs in they are then sent a one-time code to their mobile device, which they then input to pass the login.

 Other password controls that help are complexity requirements, like, the password must use upper and lower case letters along with numbers and special characters.
 This ensures basic passwords can’t be used, which are all too common.
 Another great requirement in this regard is also enforcing a minimum password length.
 The longer the password, the better.